• Skip to primary navigation

 4. Using too little solder

-Some students are afraid of using too much solder, so they apply only a little bit.
+Some students fear using too much solder, so they apply only a little bit.

 The amount of solder isn’t the most important point, but it’s usually better to apply a good dose of solder to a solder joint just to make sure it connects properly.